DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/single-step-apm.md

 ### Specifying tracing library versions

-<div class="alert alert-info">Starting with Datadog Cluster Agent v7.52.0+, you can inject a subset of tracing libraries into your applications.</div>
+<div class="alert alert-info">Starting with Datadog Cluster Agent v7.52.0+, you can automatically instrument a subset of your applications, based on the tracing libraries you specify.</div>

-Specify Datadog tracing libraries and their versions to inject into your applications.
+Specify Datadog tracing libraries and their versions to automatically instrument applications written in those languages.
 You can configure this in two ways, which are applied in the following order of precedence:

 1. [Specify at the service level](#specifying-at-the-service-level), or
 2. [Specify at the cluster level](#specifying-at-the-cluster-level).

-**Default**: If you don't specify any library versions and `apm.instrumentation.enabled=true`, the latest version of all supported tracing libraries are injected.
+**Default**: If you don't specify any library versions and `apm.instrumentation.enabled=true`, applications written in supported languages are automatically instrumented using the latest tracing library versions.

 #### Specifying at the service level

-To select pods for library injection and specify the library version, use the appropriate annotation for your language within your pod spec:
+To automatically instrument applications in specific pods, add the appropriate language annotation and library version for your application in your pod spec:

 | Language   | Pod annotation                                                        |
 |------------|-----------------------------------------------------------------------|